peterkrull/bayes_classifier/README.md

 ## Usage

-The most basic use of the classifier involved fitting a gaussian distribution to each class based on a labeled data set.
+The most basic use of the classifier involves fitting a gaussian distribution to each class based the training data and the corresponding labels.
+Then the class subsequent data sets or data samples can predicted.

 ``` python
 from rust_bayes import classifier